bhdirect-ebooks/dev-docs/source/process/proj_scaffold.md

 [start-project (node)](https://github.com/bhdirect-ebooks/start-project)

-* Install globally with npm and use with every project.
+* Install globally with npm and use with every project (`sudo npm install -g @bhdirect/start-project`).
+* Usage info:
+  * Clone your project repo.
-  * Clone the project repo and `cd` into it.
+  * Create the `src` directory and add the source files to it.
-  * Then, just enter `start-project`, and the script will prompt you for some info and return some important project information.
+  * Then, `cd` into the project folder and enter `start-project`.
+The script will prompt you for some info and return some important project information.